-(a) Any injustice which he feels has been done him except the evaluation of a target, which he may challenge as outlined in Rule 15. (b) Conditions under which another competitor has been permitted to fire.
+(a) Any injustice which he or she feels has been done to him/her except the evaluation of a target, which he may challenge as outlined in Rule 15. (b) Conditions under which another competitor has been permitted to fire.